Memeplexx/olik/docs/readme-write.md

 const store = makeEnforceTags('store', { some: { value: '' } });

 // Here, 'MyComponent' is the tag which is made obligatory due to the fact that we
-// initialized the store using 'makeEnforeTags()' instead of the usual 'make()'. store(s => s.some.value).replaceWith('hello', 'MyComponent');
+// initialized the store using 'makeEnforceTags()' instead of the usual 'make()'. store(s => s.some.value).replaceWith('hello', 'MyComponent');
 ```
-Instead of always typing a user-defined string (such as 'MyComponent') you could make use of the `__filename` node variable which will automatically return the directory path of the current file.
+Instead of always typing a user-defined string (such as 'MyComponent') you could make use of the `__filename` node global object which will automatically return the directory path of the current file.
 For Angular-CLI users, there is a little extra work to set this up, but its still well worth the time.
 Check out this [guide on using the `__filename` variable within the Angular CLI](./readme-ng-tags.md)